 How can I help my child in French Immersion?

-Many parents have a limited background in French or do not speak the language at all.
+Many parents may have a limited background in French or may not speak the language at all.
 Parents do not need to know any French to support their children in French Immersion.
 Instead, parents can give their children the most help by providing encouragement and positive support.
-They can also help by taking an interest in their children’s school work, and by setting aside a regular amount of time for homework.

 The FSL curriculum documents (Elementary/ Secondary) state that parent can also:

 - Encourage their children to talk, read, and write at home in their first language to strengthen their first-language skills, which are the foundation for learning French.

 - Read aloud to their children either in their first language or in French.

 - Encourage their children to write in French (e.g., shopping lists, stories, a letter).